 - a.
 The advance/quartering party has performed preliminary security and organization of the new site. - b.
 Pertinent maps and overlays are available. - c.
-A survey has been conducted by diving survey team. - d.
-The new AO may be a field or MOUT environment. - e.
-The unit leaders have formulated a tentative layout and defensive plan. - f.
-The OPFOR is capable of launching air and ground attacks and engaging in NBC warfare and EW. - g.
-Conduct this exercise in all day or night environmental conditions.
+The new AO may be a field or MOUT environment. - d.
+The unit leaders have formulated a tentative layout and defensive plan. - e.
+The OPFOR is capable of launching air, ground, and small watercraft attacks and engaging in NBC warfare and EW. - f.
+Conduct this exercise in all environmental conditions.

 Sequence Event Estimated Time

 1 Perform advance/quartering party activities 4 hr

-2 Establish unit area of operations 12 hr
+2 Establish unit area of operations 6 hr

 3 Organize unit defense 2 hr

 4 AAR 1 hr

-TOTAL TIME: 19 hr
+TOTAL TIME: 13 hr

 NOTE 1: Events will be performed to standard, not time limitation.
-The time required to train an event will vary based on METT-TC factors and the training proficiency of the unit.
+The time required to train an event will vary based on METT-T factors and the training proficiency of the unit.